abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

 ..  only:: draft

     Several known benchmark data sources are available on the internet.
-We refer you to two:
+We refer you to three:

     ..  only:: html

         * The `VRPLIB page <http://www.or.deis.unibo.it/research_pages/ORinstances/VRPLIB/VRPLIB.html>`_ and
         * The `NEO (Network and Emerging Optimization) page <http://neo.lcc.uma.es/vrp/vrp-instances/>`_.
+        * The `SYMPHONY VRP data page <http://branchandcut.org/VRP/data/index.htm>`_ maintained by T. Ralphs.

     ..  only:: latex

         * The VRPLIB page: `http://www.or.deis.unibo.it/research_pages/ORinstances/VRPLIB/VRPLIB.html` and
         * The NEO (Network and Emerging Optimization) page: `http://neo.lcc.uma.es/vrp/vrp-instances/`.
+        * The SYMPHONY VRP data page maintained by T. Ralphs: `<http://branchandcut.org/VRP/data/index.htm>`_.

     Their instances are encoded in the TSPLIB format.
 We refer the reader to the sub-section :ref:`tsp_tsplib_format`